Swayms-stack/HacktoberFest-2021/README.md

 </div>

-### 🗣 Hacktoberfest encourages participation in the open source community, which grows bigger every year.
-Complete the 2021 challenge and earn a limited edition T-shirt.
+### 🗣 Hacktoberfest promotes engagement in the open source community, which continues to grow year after year.
+Earn a special limited edition T-shirt after completing the 2021 challenge.

-📢 **Register [here](https://hacktoberfest.digitalocean.com) for Hacktoberfest and make four pull requests (PRs) between October 1st-31st to grab free SWAGS 🔥.**
+📢 **Register [here](https://hacktoberfest.digitalocean.com) for the Hacktoberfest and make at least four pull requests (PRs) between October 1st-31st to grab the free SWAGS 🔥.**

 > Upload your code in this repository to particular section if folder is not present then create folder.
 > some more repos for contribution

 ## Rules
-- Motivation Quotes are acceptable.
+- Motivational Quotes are acceptable.
-- Don't use filthy words and be welcome for beginners and other people in this community.
+- Don't use foul language, and welcome newcomers and other members of the community.

 ---